toshi0383/VCTesting/README.md

 # VCTesting
 Playground for ViewController testing

+Demonstrates how to test a ViewController

 # Usage
-open with your Xcode, then Command + U
+Open with your Xcode, then Command + U

 # ToDo
-- test all UIViewController's delegate methods (e.g. viewWillLayoutSubviews and so on)
+- Test all UIViewController's delegate methods (e.g. viewWillLayoutSubviews and so on)